mitodl/unified-ecommerce/README.md

 ### Loading and Accessing Data

 You'll need an integrated system and product for that system to be able to do much of anything.
-Once you've done initial setup, run these commands:
+A management command exists to create the test data: `create_test_data`.
+This will create a system and add some products with random (but usable) prices in it.

+Alternatively, you can create them manually:

 * Create an integrated system: `./manage.py add_system <name> -d <description> -s <slug`
 * Create a product: `./manage.py manage_product add -s <system slug> --sku <an SKU> --name <name> --description <description> --price <price>`